karthikkrishnas/homble-backend-assessment/README.md

   - new field `cost_price` - PositiveSmallIntegerField
 - Override the model save method to always set `selling_price` = `cost_price` + `platform_commission` while saving.
 - Update Admin interfaces, serializers, and other code as you see fit.
 - If there were a lot of existing Sku records when we added these new price fields, we would need to automatically update the price fields, and not do it individually via Django Admin.
 Do this with a management command using Django’s `BaseCommand` (and not `migrations.RunPython`).
-Assume that our DevOps setup ensures that this management command is automatically run immediately after the `migrate` command (but you can run it manually on your dev).
+Assume that our DevOps setup ensures that this management command is automatically run immediately after the `migrate` command (but you can run it manually in your dev env).
 - In the command, use a queryset update to make the `platform_commission` to 25% of `selling_price` and the `cost_price` to the difference of the two.
 - Now migrate the DB and run the management command in your dev.